NethServer/ns8-docs/piler.rst

 Access a root terminal and run the following command: ::

-   runagent -m piler1 import-email --help
+   runagent -m piler1 import-emails --help

 Replace ``piler1`` with the correct Piler application instance identifier, visible on the Status page.
 The above command just prints the command help